sparks-baird/mat_discover/docs/source/readme.md

 ### From Source

+The same recommendation about using a fresh `conda` environment for initial testing applies here.
 To install from source, clone the `mat_discover` repository:

 ```python
 git clone https://github.com/sparks-baird/mat_discover.git